 Dr. Indrani Sen Hightower, MD, has been appointed as ” Best in Medicine” by the American Health Council for her recognition as a Top Doctor and a Leading Physician for 2021.
-She has spent the last two years as a Neurologist at the South Jersey MS Center at Bromley Neurology.
+She has spent the past couple of years as a Neurologist at the South Jersey MS Center at Bromley Neurology.
 Her expertise focuses on Neurology, Clinical Neurophysiology, and Multiple Sclerosis.

 Dr. Indrani Sen Hightower attended Robert Wood Johnson Medical and earned her MD in 1999.
 From there, she went on to the Thomas Jefferson University Hospital to complete her fellowship and residency where she primarily focused on learning about Neurology, and Neurophysiology.
 In 2003-2004, she was elected to be the Chief Resident of Neurology at Thomas Jefferson University due to her academic merit.
 During that year, she did oral presentations teaching fellow residents the fascinating anatomy of neuronal connections, and pathologic diseases of the nervous system.
 After her year as the Chief Resident, she completed her Clinical Neurophysiology Fellowship under Dr. Enrica Arnaudo and Dr. David Dougherty.